processone/docs.ejabberd.im/content/admin/configuration/ldap.md

 ## Supported storages

-The following LDAP servers are tested with `ejabberd`:
+The following LDAP servers are tested with ejabberd:

 - `Active Directory` (see section [Active Directory](#active-directory))